Scheduling the Interview

 Preparing for the Interview

-Go over the job posting for the position, identifying the skills and qualifications the employer is seeking in an ideal candidate.
+Review the Position Description: Go over the job posting for the position, identifying the skills and qualifications the employer is seeking in an ideal candidate.
+Learn how to analyze a job description here.

-Note examples of your past work, academic, extra-curricular, or volunteer experiences that exemplify the skills the employer requested in the job posting or other skills that you’d like to highlight.
+Practice Your Responses: Note examples of your past work, academic, extra-curricular, or volunteer experiences that exemplify the skills the employer requested in the job posting or other skills that you’d like to highlight.
 Practice telling stories about these examples as well as your responses to common interviewing questions.
-Ask a friend or colleague to give you feedback or conduct a mock interview with your career advisor for additional practice.
+Complete a mock interview via My Interview Practice and share with a Career Advisor for feedback.

 - Mission, values, and culture